santanumondal87/JeTCAF-A-package-for-X-ray-spectral-fitting-of-black-holes-across-mass-scale/README.md

 Jet in Two Component Advective Flow (`JeTCAF`; 2021, ApJ, 920, 41) model is an X-ray data analysis package.
 The `TCAF` model which was proposed by `Chakrabarti & Titarchuk` (in 1995, arXiv preprint astro-ph/9510005, ApJ, 455, 623) has been recently upgraded after implementing jet/mass outflows from the inner hot region, which is known as the corona, or Compton cloud or CENBOL (CENtrifugal pressure supported BOundary Layer).
 The JeTCAF model description can be found in the paper by `Mondal & Chakrabarti (2021, ApJ, 920, 41)`.
 In this original paper, the model is directly implemented in `XSPEC` as a local model using `initpackage` command and fitted the data of `Black Hole X-ray Binaries (BHXRBs)`.
 Later, following the same method the model was applied to fit the data of `AGNs (Mondal et al. 2022, A&A, 662, 77)`, and `ULXs (Palit & Mondal, 2023, PASP, 135, 054101)` respectively.
-To make the model available for the community, we are preparing `FITS` files using a multi-dimensional parameter grid for all classes of Astrophysical black holes.
-Presently, we are preparing a `FITS` file for `AGN` only which will be available soon.
+To make the model available for the community, we planned to make `FITS` files using a multi-dimensional parameter grid for all classes of Astrophysical black holes.
+Presently, we are making a `FITS` file for `AGN` only which will be available soon.
 Slowly, we will prepare the `FITS` files for `BHXRBS` and `ULXs` as well...

 ## JeTCAF model parameters